tsphethean/blog/source/_posts/2014-01-22-PHP-Date-Fun.md

 A project I'm working on at the moment has a requirement to work out subscription dates for subscriptions of varying length (3, 6 or 12 months).
-After some "fun" working around some quirks of PHP date handling I thought it worth writing up, partly so I've got a reference next time it comes up, but also in case anyone else finds it useful.
+After some "fun" working around some quirks of PHP date handling (and memories of working through this kind of stuff before) I thought it worth writing up, partly so I've got a reference next time it comes up, but also in case anyone else finds it useful.